 This is also considered a light sleep stage.
 During the second stage of sleep, your body starts to prepare itself for the upcoming deep sleep stages.
 Eye movement stops, brain waves slow, body temperature starts to drop, and heart rate slows down as well.

 Stages 3 and 4: deep sleep

 The third stage of sleep marks the transition from light to deep sleep.
 Stages three and four of sleep are characterized by slow delta brain waves.
-If you’re woken up during a deep sleep stage, you might feel disoriented for a while-but it might actually be very difficult to be woken up at all in this point in your sleep cycle.
+If you’re woken up during a deep sleep stage, you might feel disoriented for a while—but it might actually be very difficult to be woken up at all at this point in your sleep cycle.

 It’s in these stages of sleep that people experience parasomnias (disruptive sleep disorders), such as sleepwalking.
 That’s because parasomnias tend to occur when you’re transitioning from non-REM to REM sleep.

 Deep sleep is also known as slow-wave sleep.
 It’s the deepest and most restorative sleep you’ll experience during the night.
 Deep sleep is crucial for refreshing your mind and body for the next day.
 Tissue repair happens during deep sleep, as does the release of hormones, such as growth hormone (which is needed for growth and development).
 Older adults have trouble entering a state of deep sleep—they also tend to sleep less and wake up more often.

 This sleep stage usually occurs after the first 90 minutes of sleep.
 The first instance of REM sleep usually lasts around 10 minutes, and each subsequent REM sleep period throughout the night gets longer.
 Your final period of REM sleep will last about an hour.
 During this stage of sleep, your eyes stay closed, but they move super-quickly from side to side.